 Hey Guys, Been a bit quiet on this website for the past week or so.
-Not going to lie I also run a healthy living website and run an eBay business so juggling all three can be a bit much but I do have plans for this website for sure and this review post about Thrive Architect Vs. Elementor Pro I have been planning to do for a few weeks now.
+Not going to lie I also run a healthy living website and run an eBay business so juggling all three can be a bit much sometimes.
+It isn’t that I don’t have plans for this website – this review post about Thrive Architect Vs Elementor Pro I have been planning to do for a few weeks now.

 I got my email tonight about being accepted and after reading this I thought – do you know what Alex (that’s me by the way) What about your post you started writing about Thrive Architect?

-Believe it or not, I didn’t click on right away that Thrive Leads and Thrive Architect were part of the same platform but when I did I thought it was a good time to finish this.
+Believe it or not, I didn’t click right away that Thrive Leads and Thrive Architect were part of the same platform.
+Silly I know? but when I did I thought it was a good time to finish this.

 As for Elementor Pro well, that is the reason I found out about Thrive Architect actually.
 I was originally going to do this post called Gutentor Blocks Vs. Elementor Pro but I couldn’t find a key phrase for this with a good SEO score.
 Hence why I chose what I did.